Charlene W. Compher, PhD, RD, LDN, FASPEN

 - BS, University of Tennessee, 1970

 Dr. Compher’s scholarship is committed to equitable access to a healthy diet and evidence-based, high quality nutrition care.
-Nutritional vulnerability can result from food insecurity or structural racism with limited employment opportunities as well as from the impacts of unsafe neighborhood environments, limited access to healthy food.
+Nutritional vulnerability can result from food insecurity or structural racism with limited employment opportunities as well as from the impacts of unsafe neighborhood environments, all resulting in limited access to healthy food.
 The strong association between unhealthy diet and increased burden of chronic noncommunicable diseases is recognized in the US and globally.
-Chronic and acute diseases are linked with malnutrition that requires diagnosis and effective treatment.
+Chronic and acute diseases can lead to malnutrition that requires diagnosis and effective treatment.
 Dr. Compher’s research, clinical practice, and global collaborations converge to address these key concerns in vulnerable populations.

-In the classroom, Dr. Compher employs innovative approaches to reduce the impact of socioeconomic inequities on learning.
+Dr. Compher directs our innovative asynchronous online MS in Nutrition Science, focused on multi-professional education and our Graduate Nutrition Certificate and Minor.
+In the virtual classroom, Dr. Compher employs innovative approaches to reduce the impact of socioeconomic inequities on learning.
 She is committed to outstanding mentorship as a strategy to enable all students to attain their highest potential.

 Research on Gut Microbiota and Metabolites to Advance Nutrition Science

 Much of Dr. Compher’s current research examines links between diet, the gut microbiota, metabolites, and important clinical outcomes.
-As Director of Diet Assessment Research for the Penn-CHOP Microbiome Program https://pennchopmicrobiome.chop.edu/people, and as Director of Clinical Initiatives for the Penn Center for Nutrition Science and Medicine (PenNSAM https://www.med.upenn.edu/pennsam/), she facilitates the incorporation of dietary intake information into team science projects.
-She leads the development of the Penn Healthy Diet (PHD) survey to obtain information about diet quality for nutrition counseling sessions as well as for microbiomic and metabolomic investigations.
+As Director of Diet Assessment Research for the Penn-CHOP Microbiome Program and as Director of Clinical Initiatives for the Penn Center for Nutrition Science and Medicine (PenNSAM https://www.med.upenn.edu/pennsam/), she facilitates the incorporation of dietary intake information into team science projects.
+She leads the development of the Penn Healthy Diet survey to obtain information about diet quality for nutrition counseling sessions as well as for microbiome and metabolome investigations.

 As a clinician educator for the Clinical Nutrition Support Service at the Hospital of the University of Pennsylvania, Dr. Compher is an Advanced Practice Dietitian Specialist and team leader for home parenteral nutrition and for research.
 The Clinical Nutrition Support Service, comprised of dietitians, nurses, pharmacists, and physicians, is the oldest nutrition team in the U.S., providing evidence-based nutrition care to high-acuity adult patients.